Singapore skyline representing new launch condo market updates for 2026 and 2027

 The RCR covers areas like Katong and East Coast (D15), Alexandra and HarbourFront (D3/4), and Paya Lebar (D14).
 It offers city fringe convenience at prices broadly between $2,200 and $3,000 psf.

 District 15 is particularly active.
 Grand Dunman (1,008 units, ~$2,5xx psf), The Continuum (816 freehold units, ~$2,8xx psf), Meyer Blue (226 freehold units, ~$3,2xx psf), and Arina East Residences (107 units, ~$2,8xx psf) are all competing for the same broad buyer pool.
-The Continuum's freehold tenure stands out sharply in a market where GLS projects are 99-year leasehold.
-For buyers thinking about generational wealth, that distinction is meaningful.
+The Continuum’s freehold tenure stands out sharply in a market where GLS projects are 99-year leasehold.
+For buyers thinking about generational wealth, that distinction is where the true legacy is built.

 Further south, Canninghill Piers (D6, 696 units, ~$2,9xx psf) at Clarke Quay and One Marina Gardens (D1, 937 units, ~$2,9xx psf) represent the upper tier of the RCR, blending city fringe pricing with sought-after waterfront or MRT-integrated living.